-The main result of the exercise is that the actual pace of restructuring was too slow in both regions, and particularly so in Jiu Valley since there was no restructuring at all until 1997.17 The inefficiency of actual restructuring can be measured as the difference in welfare (i.e., the sum in (12)) between the optimal and the actual paths as a share of welfare under the optimal path.
-This measure of inefficiency is 8.8% for the Ostrava region, and 26.7% for the Jiu Valley region.
-Thus the actual restructuring path was three times more inefficient in Jiu Valley than in Ostrava.
+The main result of the exercise is that the delay of restructuring in Jiu Valley was indeed inefficient.
+In comparison, the layoff of 1997 in Jiu Valley, on the other hand, is justifiable: given that there was no restructuring until then, the optimal path would be a massive layoff as occurred.
+The pace of restructuring in Ostrava should have been faster also, but the welfare loss is much smaller than in Jiu Valley since there was a substantial layoff from early on while the case for a massive layoff is weaker than in Jiu Vally.
 A natural question is how sensitive the results are to the assumed parameter values.
 In this regard there are three key parameters, the productivity parameter \tilde{A} , the ex-miner's wage factor λ , and the job-finding elasticity ρ .
-The first two parameters matter only as a ratio, i.e., holding \tilde{A}/λ constant, any change is only re-scaling of welfare (see (12)).
-To see the extent to which the optimal restructuring can be slowed down, we increase this ratio by 50%, which is probably the reasonable upper bound.
+The first two parameters matter only as a ratio, i.e., holding \tilde{A}/λ constant, any change leads to only a re-scaling of welfare (see (12)).
+To see the extent to which the pace of optimal restructuring can be slowed down, we increase this ratio by 50%, which is probably the reasonable upper bound.
 We also set $\rho = 0$, which implies that job creation is completely irresponsive to an increase in unemployment.
 Under these sets of values, the initial layoff as a percentage of entire layoff decreases to 21% in Ostrava and to 44% in Jiu Valley, and the layoff duration increases to 50 and 68 months, respectively.
-Therefore, the optimal restructuring path is moderate relative to the benchmark, but still exhibits quicker layoffs than the actual path.18
+Therefore, the optimal restructuring path is moderate relative to the benchmark, but still exhibits quicker layoffs than the actual path.26

-4. Understanding The Inefficient Restructuring Paths
+4. Explaining The Restructuring Paths